 Download the Occupation Certificate Checklist ensure you have attached the required documents and include it with your application.

 Once the application is submitted through the Portal, an initial review will be carried out to check the information provided is sufficient for Council to accept.

-When the application has been reviewed and considered ready for lodgement, an invoice will be forwarded to the payee as nominated by the applicant for payment of the associated fees.
+When the application has been reviewed and is ready for lodgement, the payee nominated by the applicant will be invoiced for payment of the fees.

-Assessment of your application will not commence until the fees have been received by Council.
+Assessment of your application will not start until the fees have been received by Council.

 Once fees have been paid, the application will be registered.
 A site inspection will then be organised.